 - Since only you can access your master key, only you can validly sign your data

-The SDK can be used to , simply by setting the encrypt property to true.
+The SDK can be used to Create an encrypted data transaction, simply by setting the encrypt property to true.
 This will result in the SDK using your master key to encrypt your data or files using ECDH-ES+A128GCM.
 Only the encrypted data will be sent to the server.
 Your data is yours, mintBlue cannot access your encrypted data!

-The SDK can be used to , simply by setting the sign property to true.
+The SDK can be used to Create a signed data transaction, simply by setting the sign property to true.
 This will sign your data using your master key with ES256K.
 The signature will be attached to the transaction.